 I normally suggest starting with bridal magazines or the internet.
-There are so many images of wedding bouquets online, its a great resource.
-Print them out and even make a mood board type affair with pictures of flowers, colours and shapes of bouquets(you can even make a second one of things you DON’T like).
+There are so many images of wedding bouquets online, it’s a great resource.
+Print them out and even make a mood board type affair with pictures of flowers, colors and shapes of bouquets(you can even make a second one of things you DON’T like).

-Your favourite colour or the colour of your bridesmaids outfits normally play a big part in constructing ideas.
+Your favorite color or the color of your bridesmaids outfits normally play a big part in constructing ideas.

-So, you know your colour scheme, the next step is choosing the shape.
-Handtied posy or trailing teardrop?
+So, you know your color scheme, the next step is choosing the shape.
+Hand tied posy or trailing teardrop?

-Formal bouquets gave way a few years ago to the handtied posy but the trend (as all trends do) is coming back around to the formal bouquet once more.
+Formal bouquets gave way a few years ago to the hand tied posy but the trend (as all trends do) is coming back around to the formal bouquet once more.
 Don’t think you have to plump for the ‘Princess Diana’ floor length, four foot wide bouquet(your back probably couldn’t stand the weight anyway!)
-The length of the bouquet can be nothing more than a trailing posy through to the afore mentioned larger size.
-The work involved in producing a traditional bouquet does reflect in the price but the finished product is worth it.
+The length of the bouquet can be nothing more than a trailing posy through to the fore mentioned larger size.
+The work involved in producing a traditional bouquet does reflect in the price, but the finished product is worth it.

-Don’t let me sway you in favour of the traditional bouquet though, as the handtied posy has its pro’s.
+Don’t let me sway you in favor of the traditional bouquet though, as the hand tied posy has its pro’s.

 When you find a florist you trust (very important!) they are your best friend (oh yes!)
 They will help you choose compatible flowers as they have tons of experience in putting blooms together.
 They will help you work with your budget (if you have one!) and make the experience enjoyable.

-The only problem will be not to get carried away and decorate everything in site!
+The only problem will be not to get carried away and decorate everything in sight!

 There are many other types of bouquets which you can review about here.
 These days you certainly do not need to reduce your expectations of flower quality to buy using silk flowers for your bouquet.